This post about gluten-free restaurants in Amsterdam contains affiliate links.

 Read about gluten-free restaurants in London, and gluten-free restaurants in Paris!

-Struggling to safely eat out gluten-free?
+Struggling to eat out gluten-free safely?
 Download my book, Eating Out Gluten-Free, for all my tips and trips to safely navigating restaurants when you cannot eat gluten!
-You can instantly down it on Amazon or Gumroad.

 My coupon code is Goodforyougf.
 It’ll get you $25 off.
 Good luck!